nvda-es/num2words_nvda/readme.md

 	* If the ordinal box is not checked, a combo box will appear to choose the conversion mode.
 There are five conversion modes and they are as follows:
 		* Ordinal, for example: 1 = first.
 		* Ordinal number, for example: 1 = first (aplies the same method that ordinal option).
-		* Date, for example (dd/mm/aaaa format): 23/07/2023 = Twenty-three  july  twenty twenty-three
+		* Date, for example (dd/mm/aaaa format): 23/07/2023 = Twenty-three  july  twenty twenty-three.
 		* Year, for example: 1980 =  nineteen eighty
 		* Currency, for example:  two euro, fifteen cents
 	* An input box to write your entry.